hugonun/discord2sheet-bot/README.md

 ## How to set it up

-**Step 1:** Enable the API and download credentials.json.
-This can be done here: https://developers.google.com/sheets/api/quickstart/python#step_1_turn_on_the
+**Step 1:** Enable the API and download credentials.json for desktop app (not web).
+This can be done here: https://developers.google.com/workspace/guides/create-credentials

 Make sure credentials.json is stored in the same directory as the bot.